ggmolly/molly-cafe/README.md

 #### Implementation notes

-Every `watchdog` is a goroutine, and every `watchdog` is started in the `init` function.

 They're designed to be as simple, efficient and modular as possible (for my use case).

-For efficiency sake, I avoid as much as possible to use any forks / execs.
-But there's still room for improvement! (just too lazy to do it right now, and it works pretty well for now.)

 Docker containers states are watched through [docker events](https://docs.docker.com/engine/api/v1.43/#tag/System/operation/SystemEvents).